freedomsha/taskcoach/taskcoach/doc/proto.rst

    * Task Coach ID: string
    * Subject: string
    * Task Task Coach ID: N-string
-   * Start date: date and time
+   * Start Date: Date and time
-   * End date: date and time
+   * End Date: Date and time

 The device must answer to each with a non-zero integer.